 - Represented an industrial landowner through the zoning map amendment process in Prince George’s County to successfully allow for uniform industrial zoning.

-- Assisted with land use and zoning representation for the Twinbrook Quarter Project Plan and Phase I Site Plan approvals, a ±18-acre mixed-use redevelopment with proposed multi-family, restaurant, grocery, retail, and office uses in the City of Rockville.
+- Assisted with land use and zoning representation for the Twinbrook Quarter Project Plan and Phase I Site Plan approvals, an ±18-acre mixed-use redevelopment with proposed multi-family, restaurant, grocery, retail and office uses in the City of Rockville.

 - Represented a regional automotive dealer with obtaining Preliminary Plan and Site Plan approvals for a ±40,000 square foot automotive sales showroom and service facility in the Montgomery Auto Sales Park.

-Matthew is a lifelong Montgomery County resident.
-He is admitted to practice in the Maryland state courts and the U.S. District Court for the District of Maryland.
-Matthew has served as a business representative to the Bethesda Downtown Implementation Advisory Committee since 2017.
+A lifelong Montgomery County resident, Matthew is admitted to practice in the Maryland state courts and the U.S. District Court for the District of Maryland.
+He has served as a business representative to the Bethesda Downtown Implementation Advisory Committee since 2017.
+Matthew was named a Bethesda Magazine Top Attorney in 2021 and 2025.

-- “The Impact on Housing of the Montgomery County 2024 Growth and Infrastructure Policy,” SelzerGurvitch.com, 6/24/2024; “How Montgomery County can reinforce the goals and strategies of Thrive Montgomery 2050 to solve housing affordability crisis,” Washington Business Journal, 6/1/2024.
+- Co-authored, “How Montgomery County can reinforce the goals and strategies of Thrive Montgomery 2050 to solve housing affordability crisis,” Washington Business Journal, June 1, 2024; published as “The Impact on Housing of the Montgomery County 2024 Growth and Infrastructure Policy,” com, June 24, 2024

-- “Montgomery County Speed to Market Initiatives: Sign Ordinance Rewrite Emerges from Economic Advisory Work Group,” SelzerGurvitch.com, 7/15/2022
+- “Montgomery County Speed to Market Initiatives: Sign Ordinance Rewrite Emerges from Economic Advisory Work Group,” com, July 15, 2022

 -